 The persons named in the enclosed form of proxy have been selected by the directors of the Company and have indicated their willingness to represent as proxy the shareholder who appoints them.
 A shareholder has the right to designate a person (who need not be a shareholder), other than the management designees, to represent him or her at the Meeting.
 Such right may be exercised by inserting in the space provided for that purpose on the form of proxy, the name of the person to be designated and by deleting therefrom, the names of the management designees.
 Such shareholder should notify the nominee of the appointment, obtain consent to act as proxy and should provide instructions on how the shareholder's shares are to be voted.
 In any case, the form of proxy should be dated and executed by the shareholder or any attorney authorized in writing, with proof of such authorization attached, where an attorney executed the form of proxy.
 A form of proxy may be revoked at any time prior to the exercise thereof.
-An instrument of revocation must be executed by the shareholder or by his or her attorney authorized in writing or, if the shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized, and deposited either at the head office of the Company at any time up to and including the last business day preceding the date of the Meeting, or at any adjournment thereof, at which the proxy is to be used or with the chairman of the Meeting on the day of the Meeting or any adjournment thereof.
+An instrument of revocation must be executed by the shareholder or by his or her attorney authorized in writing or, if the shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized, and deposited either at the head office of the Company at any time up to and including the last business day preceding the date of the Meeting, or at any adjournment thereof.